Naya Dane

-Uzoegbu Chukwuemeka Alexander, better known by the stage name Naya Dane is a Nigerian musician and song writer.
+Uzoegbu Chukwuemeka Alexander, better known by the stage name Naya Dane, is a Nigerian musician and song writer.

 Biography

 Uzoegbu Chukwuemeka Alexander was born and raised in the Okokomaiko area of Lagos state.
 He began singing and making music as a child under the nickname "Lil Slizzy".

 He released his first official single "Diana" in 2016.
 He later released the single "Badder" under the stage name Naya Dane.

 In 2016, he signed a one year management deal with Rockwell360.

-In recent years, Dane has entered the NFT world & has dropped a collection entitled “Official Naya Dane” on OpenSea.
+Dane created an NFT collection titled "Official Naya Dane" on OpenSea.